slow-session/wellington.session.nz/index.md

 Other Tunes
 -----------

-You can see the complete list of tunes we've been working on since October 2015 in our <a href="/current_tunes/">Current Tunes</a> page.
+You can see a list of some of the tunes that get played at the session including those we've been learning at the slow part of the session in our <a href="/current_tunes/">Current Tunes</a> page.

-There's also a comprehensive list of tunes including some that we haven't started yet is in our <a href="/archive/">Archive</a> page.
+There's also a comprehensive list of tunes including some that we haven't started yet in the
+<a href="http://session.nz/archive/">NZ Archive</a> page.
 Feel free to poke around.

 <script>